 Fire opal for jewelry use is made available in different shapes such as trillions, ovals, rounds, and cushions.
-However, oval is considered as the classic shape for valuable opals.
+However, the oval is considered the classic shape for valuable opals.
 You may even find these stones cut into other creative shapes.

 Where does Fire Opal come from